-COM 444 STRATEGIES IN NEW MEDIA USE
+COM 444 STRATEGIES IN COMMUNICATION

-This course focuses on how emerging and new media can be used to serve the goals and objectives of the full range of society's institutions, federal and local governments, businesses, professions, disciplines, interest groups and others within society.
-Using insights from earlier media, students develop strategies and tactics for emerging and new media use.
+This course focuses on how communication strategies can be used to serve the goals and objectives of the full range of society's institutions, federal and local governments, businesses, professions, disciplines, interest groups and others within society.
+Students develop strategies and tactics that help them hone their skills as leaders in communication through real-world execution.

-COM 450 PROJECTS IN RADIO-TV-FILM PRODUCTION
+COM 450 PROJECTS IN MEDIA PRODUCTION